deltachat/deltachat-pages/en/verify-downloads.md

    The warning is normal as you have not explicitly trusted the key.

 If gpg is broken on your system, you can use
-`cat signature.asc | rsop inline-verify deltachat_certificate.asc.txt` or
+`cat signed-checksums.txt | rsop inline-verify deltachat_certificate.asc.txt` or
-`cat signature.asc | grep deltachat | shasum -a 512 --ignore-missing -c -` -
+`cat signed-checksums.txt | grep deltachat | shasum -a 512 --ignore-missing -c -` -
 note, that the latter checks integrity but _not_ the developer's key.